edk2-docs/Edk2SpecDCNs/DecSpec/1.26/PrivateSettings.md

 ## 2.5 [Includes] Usage

 Also included in this section are the directories containing headers that may be required for individual EDK II module types.
-Refer to Appendix, �EDK II Module Types�, for a list of the valid types.
+Refer to Appendix, "*EDK II Module Types*", for a list of the valid types.

 The section tag modifier, Private, is used to restrict the EDK II build system by preventing references to content in these sections from being used by modules outside of the package.
 It is not permissible to mix section tags without the Private attribute with section tags with the Private attribute.